AndrewMagerman/wizard-book-study/homework_planner/homework.md

 - cross-check your homework (solutions/week2.txt)

-We **review** this work on Review Meeting on Wednesday 7th April, 18.30 CET
+We **review** this work on Review Meeting Week 2 on Wednesday 7th April, 18.30 CET

 ## Week 3 (Recursion and iteration)